GitUser8888/GA-Project-1/README.md

 The recommended next steps include:

-1. Analyse rainfall variations within each district of Singapore to prioritise efforts on districts that have higher rainfall in the case of limited budget and resources
+1. Analyse rainfall variations between each district of Singapore to prioritise efforts on districts that have higher rainfall and more prone to flooding, in the case of limited budget and resources
-2. Build a model to predict the future amount of rainfall and length of extreme wet and dry periods, taking into account the extreme weather variations
+2. Build accurate models to predict the future amount of rainfall and length of extreme wet and dry periods, taking into account the extreme weather variations
 3. Review existing drainage system and identify gaps in future-proofing flood and stormwater management measures
 4. Review existing urban plans, especially for older estates, to determine and plug gaps in flood preparedness, as well as on-site mitigation measures such as detention tanks, green roofs, rain gardens or retention ponds